 Chris sought the help of SEO experts to improve his traffic.
 However, his developers had difficulty executing all the SEO recommendations alongside the other projects on their plate.
 It was difficult to know which changes to prioritize, and they weren’t seeing the results they needed.

 Manual SEO primarily focuses on content, keywords and links.
 In our experience, most well-managed ecommerce sites are doing a fine job on content and keyword optimization, but are neglecting other important aspects of SEO.
 (This is due, in part, to the fact that technical resources are generally scarce.)
 Our approach to SEO is to build a solid foundation of good site infrastructure and coding.
 We call this the Foundational SEO Method.

 Foundational SEO ensures that your pages can be found in search engine results in the first place.
 Rather than starting with keywords and content, this approach focuses on crawlability, indexation and tagging issues, among others.
 The goal is to get more pages ranking and receiving organic search traffic, not just higher rankings for pages that already rank.
-If you’re interested in learning more about foundational SEO, we offer a free SEO scan that checks your site for foundational issues.
-You’ll also be enrolled in a 6-part email course about our methodology.

 One benefit of the Foundational SEO Method is that it can be automated by software.
 Our platform can apply SEO changes to thousands of pages instantaneously.
 We can also track the effect that different changes have over time, so that we know what changes actually helped.
 Because our platform has artificial intelligence built in, it learns what changes have the most impact and improves its recommendations over time – even if Google’s algorithm changes.
 We see that by addressing infrastructure, coding and tagging issues, we can consistently deliver traffic increases of at least 15%, because almost all ecommerce sites suffer from these problems.